 The last sentence under 16.1 was moved up as the second sentence and restated to say if BPA is not able to bill a customer electronically, then BPA will send the customer a physical copy of the bill.
 Originally the sentence stated if electronic transmittal of the entire bill was not practical, then an electronic summary of the bill would be sent to the customer.
 BPA’s billing system no longer supports the creation of bill summaries.

+Reservation of Rights

+The following draft language to Section 16, including but not limited to the proposed edits and comments provided by WPAG below, are not agreed to by any WPAG member and are provided for discussion purposes only.
+The draft Provider of Choice contracts, including this section, are subject to WPAG’s ongoing review and recommended revision.
+WPAG reserves all rights to subsequently reject the language below, in whole or in part, and/or propose alternative language, including the right to reject or propose alternatives to the edits proposed by WPAG in this draft.

 16. BILLING AND PAYMENT(03/21/2024 Version)